dart-archive/bleeding_edge-DEPRECATED-USE-SDK-INSTEAD/dart/frog/README.txt

 You can use build.py and test.py (that are run by the presubmit script):

   $ ../tools/build.py --mode=release,debug
-  $ ../tools/test.py --report -t 5 -p color --mode=release --component=frog,frogsh language corelib leg
+  $ ../tools/test.py --report -t 5 -p color --mode=release --component=frog language corelib leg

 The 'frog' component is frog running on the VM.
-The 'frogsh' component is from running selfhosted on node.js.

-To build the self-hosted compiler called frogsh (for frog self-hosted), run:

-  $ ./frog.py --out=frogsh --compile-only --enable_type_checks frog.dart

-You can also build and check the self-hosted compiler from itself by running:
-  $ ./frogsh --out=frogsh frog.dart tests/hello.dart
-This should print 'hello world'.

-To just run the self-hosted compiler, you can pass it a single dart file:

-  $ ./frogsh tests/hello.dart
-This should also print 'hello world' - without rebuilding frogsh itself.